gt-scripts/gt-libs/README.md

-# ttc-libs
+# gt-libs
-Library for use with TTC Resources
+Library for use with GT Resources